TomPace101/nanopore_diffusion/notes.md

     - input is results from model
     - output is a plot
   - plots from collected results
+  - validation: comparing program results to expectations
+    - input is the other postproc results, and the expected results
+    - output is a validation report
+- Parameter generation
+  - constructing Requests of all the other kinds
+    - input is a template for the request

 In Mesh Generation, right now, I'm using 1 Request for all those steps.
 Yet each is really a different Handler.